MetalHacker01/SFMC_CustomJourney_Activity/DATA_EXTENSION_SETUP.md

 2. **Execution Phase:** When a contact enters the activity:
    - The custom message is written to the `CustomText` field in the main data extension
    - Execution details are logged to the activity log data extension (if configured)
-   - Both operations use the contact's `ContactKey` as the identifier
+   - Both operations use the contact's `SubscriberKey` as the identifier

 ## Monitoring Activity Executions